Tuning current flow in superconducting thin film strips by control wires. Applications to single photon detectors and diodes: Conclusions

 \acknowledgments

 This work was supported by DARPA SynQuaNon Program under grant HR0011-24-2-0386.
-I am grateful to Adam McCaughan, Marti Stevens, Kristen Parzuchowski, and Eli Mueller of NIST for many illuminating discussions and a very productive collaboration.
+I am grateful to Adam McCaughan, Marti Stevens, Kristen Parzuchowski, and Eli Mueller for many discussions and a very productive collaboration.
+I also thank Justin Allmaras and Alexei Koshelev for useful critical comments.